-These uncertainties include, among others, the ultimate severity and duration of the pandemic; the emergence and prevalence of COVID-19 variants, such as the recent emergence of the Omicron variant; governmental, business or other actions that have been, are being or will be, taken in response to the pandemic, including restrictions on travel and mobility, business closures and operating restrictions, and imposition of social distancing measures; impacts of the pandemic on our employees, the vendors or distribution channels in our supply chain and on the our ability to continue to manufacture its products; impacts of the pandemic on the conduct of our clinical trials, including with respect to enrollment rates, availability of investigators and clinical trial sites, and monitoring of data; impacts of the pandemic on healthcare systems, impacts of the pandemic on the regulatory agencies with which we interact in the development, review, approval and commercialization of products derived from our product candidates, if any; impacts of the pandemic on reimbursement for products derived from our product candidates, if any, and for services related to the use of products derived from our product candidates, if any; and impacts of the pandemic on the Danish, U.S. and global economies more broadly.
+The full extent to which the COVID-19 outbreak will impact our business, results of operations, financial condition and cash flows will depend on future developments that are highly uncertain.
+These uncertainties include, among others, the ultimate severity and duration of the pandemic; the emergence and prevalence of COVID-19 variants, such as the recent emergence of certain variants such as the Omicron BA.4 and BA.5 variants; governmental, business or other actions that have been, are being or will be, taken in response to the pandemic, including restrictions on travel and mobility, business closures and operating restrictions, and imposition of social distancing measures; impacts of the pandemic on our employees, the vendors or distribution channels in our supply chain and on the our ability to continue to manufacture its products; impacts of the pandemic on the conduct of our clinical trials, including with respect to enrollment rates, availability of investigators and clinical trial sites, and monitoring of data; impacts of the pandemic on healthcare systems, impacts of the pandemic on the regulatory agencies with which we interact in the development, review, approval and commercialization of products derived from our product candidates, if any; impacts of the pandemic on reimbursement for products derived from our product candidates, if any, and for services related to the use of products derived from our product candidates, if any; and impacts of the pandemic on the Danish, U.S. and global economies more broadly.